sfaist/docs/handbook/overview.md

 ---
-title: Overview
+title: How we work with customers
 sidebar: Handbook
 showTitle: true
 ---

-Our primary focus is on making our customers successful, not forcing sales through.
+Our primary focus is on making our customers successful with our product, making sure they are happy with index and its performance.

-While this means working with a smaller number of users than typical B2B SaaS companies, we know that the people we talk to are mostly already pre-qualified and genuinely interested in potentially using index.

 The Sales team act as genuine partners with our users.
 We should feel as motivated to help and delight users as if we were on their team.
 In practical terms, this means: